Scope of Variables in Java

 { // Block 4.

-int sub = a + b + c; // Here, variables a and b are available to block 4, but variable c is not available to block 4 because c is local variable.
+int sub = a + b + c; // Variable c is not accessible here because c is local variable.

 System.out.println("Sub: " +sub);